The Purple Swamphen: Habitat, Characteristics and Diet

 The purple swamphen inhabits freshwater and brackish wetlands with abundant vegetation, preferably those that don’t dry out seasonally, such as marshes and swamps.
 Although it moves well in water, it tends to prefer shallow areas, where it can take off and land in case of danger (and where there’s vegetation to hide in).

 Purple swamphen feeding

 This bird is omnivorous, and its main diet consists of the vegetation around it: green shoots, aquatic plants (rushes, rice, sedge, clover, etc.) and seeds.
-This is supplemented with some animal protein in the form of insects, such as snails.
+This is supplemented with some animal protein in the form of insects and occasionally some mollusks such as snails.
 On very rare occasions they have been found preying on fish, small birds, or even waterfowl such as ducks.

 To help them grind their food they ingest sand and other types of sediment.